Hawk and Dove: Modern Age

 In 1988, a new Hawk and Dove miniseries written by Karl Kesel and Barbara Kesel reintroduced the duo.
-This series placed a woman named Dawn Granger as the Dove, replacing Don, who had died.
-The new Dove mysteriously received her powers while attempting to save her mother from terrorists.
-At the end of the miniseries, it was revealed that Dawn received her powers the moment Don had been stripped of them.
+This series places a woman named Dawn Granger as the Dove, replacing Don.
+The new Dove mysteriously receives her powers while attempting to save her mother from terrorists.
+At the end of the miniseries, it is revealed that Dawn received her powers the moment Don lost them.

 This Dove, while considerably more aggressive and self-confident than Don, also has greater-than-average strength and dexterity, faster-than-human speed and expanded mental capabilities.
 Dove fights mostly defensively, preferring to out-think and remain in control of her opponent.
 She also heals quickly and cannot revert to Dawn if her wounds or some other condition would be fatal to Dawn.
-They managed to hold their own against the Lords of Chaos' creation called Kestrel.
+They manage to hold their own against the Lords of Chaos' creation Kestrel.

-Set in Washington, D.C. (where the duo attended Georgetown University), the series introduced several supporting characters, including Hank's girlfriend, Ren Takamori, and friends Kyle Spenser and Donna Cabot.
-They also worked with police Captain Brian "Sal" Arsala, who would develop a mutual admiration for Dawn.
-It also introduced Kestrel, an evil spell created by M'Shulla and Barter, owner of Barter Trading: Exotic Goods and Services.
+Set in Washington, D.C. (where the duo attend Georgetown University), the series introduces several supporting characters, including Hank's girlfriend, Ren Takamori, and friends Kyle Spenser and Donna Cabot.
+They also work with police Captain Brian "Sal" Arsala, who develops a mutual admiration for Dawn.
+It also introduces Kestrel, an evil spell created by M'Shulla and Barter, owner of Barter Trading: Exotic Goods and Services.

 Hawk and Dove are lured to the mystical land of Druspa Tau – the home of the Lords of Chaos and Order – by Kestrel.
 It is all an effort of M'Shulla to seek out that world's Lords of Order.
 They are eventually discovered – Terataya, Lord of Order, and T'Charr, Lord of Chaos – in the form of a combined being called Unity.
 After M'Shulla and Kestrel are defeated (Hawk absorbs Kestrel and effectively destroys him), T'Charr and Terataya reveal they created Hawk and Dove to prove to the other Lords of Chaos and Order that the two forces could work together (and also because they were in love) and then convince Hawk and Dove to absorb the essence of their respective creators.
-This merging enhances their powers: Dove could now fly and was stronger and bulletproof; and Hawk now had superstrength and was nearly invulnerable.
+This merging enhances their powers: Dove gains the ability to fly and is stronger and bulletproof; and Hawk gains superhuman strength and durability.